Key Points

 However, if the beneficiary does not pay the premium, the policy will lapse and the Grantor will likely not make any future payments to the beneficiary.

-Once the withdrawal right lapses, the trustee is then free to use the money that was contributed to pay the premiums on the life insurance policies held by the trust.
+Once the withdrawal right lapses, the trustee may use the funds contributed to pay premiums on the trust’s life insurance policies.

 What is a Crummy Demand Right and How Does It Work?

-Let’s assume that the spouse of the insured and two children are the beneficiaries of the ILIT and that the annual insurance premiums are $25,000.
+Let’s assume the insured’s spouse and two children are the beneficiaries of the ILIT, and that the annual insurance premiums are $25,000.

 In the Crummey case, the Irrevocable Life Insurance Trust gave the beneficiaries the right to demand from the trustee of the trust an amount equal to the respective beneficiary’s share of the annual contribution.

-For technical reasons, the spouse should typically not have a demand right (that is, the right to ask for a portion of the contribution) in excess of $5,000.
+For technical reasons, the spouse should typically not have a demand right (i.e., the right to request a portion of the contribution) exceeding $5,000.

-Because the beneficiaries have the right to demand that the trustee give them their share of the contributions, the tax court has held that the contributions represent a present interest gift.
+Because beneficiaries have the right to demand that the trustee distribute their share of the contributions, the tax court has held that the contributions constitute a present interest gift.

 Definition of Present Interest Gift: A gift that the recipient is free to use, enjoy, and benefit from immediately with no strings attached.